 Venice - one of the most beautiful cities in the world was the location for Hannah & Matt's destination Greek wedding; but to ensure they honoured Hannah's Greek heritage, the ceremony itself took place in a stunning Orthodox church just around the corner from Saint Mark's Square.
 The nods to Greek traditions didn't stop there, later in the evening Hannah & Matt wore the traditional bride & groom money jackets, partook in some plate smashing and challenged family members to some Greek dancing too.
-The wedding party not only looked super stylish in black tuxedos and blush pink Maids to Measure gowns, but they arrived in style too, making full use of the boat taxis to travel around Venice's lagoon.
-And why have one immense bridal gown when you can have two.
-I literally can not choose between Hannah's dreamy Romona Keveza gown or her Berta wedding dress, but one thing I do know is she looked stunning in both!
-Everybody arrived at the fabulous Cipriani Hotel on Giudecca Island with the wedding breakfast taking place in a truly jaw dropping room complete with chandeliers, glass candelabras, candles and gold venetian masks, not to mention the neon lit dance floor.
-Light and love was literally reflected everywhere at this Italian wedding, and capturing all the immenseness was the fabulous Bridgwood Wedding Photography.
+Everybody arrived at the fabulous Cipriani Hotel on Giudecca Island with the wedding breakfast taking place in a truly jaw-dropping room complete with chandeliers, glass candelabras, candles and gold Venetian masks, not to mention the neon-lit dance floor.
+Light and love were literally reflected everywhere at this Italian wedding, and capturing all was the fabulous Bridgwood Wedding Photography.

 A Greek wedding in an Orthodox church in the heart of Italy with two wedding dresses.